 A few months!
 If you want to start traveling right away, make sure you have savings for the weeks or months when clients lag and work is slow.
 I’ve noticed that work tends to slow down at the end of December and early-January, and then again a bit in the summer.

 I took about six months before I was reliably making at least $2,000 every month.
 One year in, I charge more so I can work less and still make more money!

 The first thing that comes to mind when most people hear “writer” is an old timey novelist like Hemmingway, puffing a pipe and drunkenly writing a paragraph a day.
 Unfortunately, that’s not me.
 Most freelance writers today are not writing books.

 Instead, we create all of the web content you consume every day.
-This can range from blog posts, web pages, product descriptions, email newsletters, and more.
+This can include blog posts, web pages, product descriptions, email newsletters, and everything in between.